bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

 # webpack workshop
 ## How does one pack the web?

+Illustration Thoughts: Someone trying to pack a www "globe" into a small box for shipping with some pictures, books and stuff

 ???

 Welcome to the class!
 Today we are going to learn about webpack, but before we get started, let's handle some introductions share some important information.